yaodongshi/documentation/content/applications/general/payment_acquirers/stripe.rst

 - Secret Key: The key to sign the merchant account with Stripe.
-- Webhook Signing Secret: If a webhook is enabled on your Stripe account (:menuselection:`Developers --> webhooks`), this signing secret must be set to authenticate the messages sent from Stripe to Odoo.
+- Webhook Signing Secret: If a webhook is enabled on your Stripe account (:menuselection:`Developers --> webhooks`), this signing secret must be set to authenticate the asynchronous messages sent from Stripe to Odoo.

 To retrieve the publishable and secret keys, log into your Stripe dashboard and go to :menuselection:`Developers --> API Keys --> Standard Keys`